-Please note: If there are no direct flights from your country of export into your required airport, transhipment will be required via an approved overseas transhipment arrangement.
+Please note: If there are no direct flights from your country of export into Melbourne International Airport you must arrange an approved overseas transhipment.
 Your airline or a pet transport agent can assist you in meeting these flight requirements.

 Post Entry Quarantine Facility